kurtwp/kurtwp/README.md

 - **System Automation**: Creating reliable solutions for provisioning, configuration, and maintenance.

-> Every configuration file, script, and documentation page here offers concrete evidence of my ability to build, manage, and secure a resilient IT environment.
+> Every configuration file, script, and documentation page here offers evidence of my ability to build, manage, and secure a resilient IT environment.

 ----------------
 ###  What You'll Find Here: